Overview of Nevada Medicaid Structured Family Caregiving Waiver

 Eligibility Requirements for the Structured Family Caregiving Waiver

-The Structured Family Caregiving Waiver will be for Nevada residents of any age with a diagnosis of Alzheimer’s Disease or a related dementia.
-They will be required to live in the same home as the care recipient full time.
+The Structured Family Caregiving Waiver is for Nevada residents of any age with a diagnosis of Alzheimer’s Disease or a related condition that impacts one’s brain functioning, thinking, and memory.
+The care recipient is required to live in the same home as their caregiver full time.
 Additional eligibility criteria are as follows and is relevant for seniors 65+ years of age:

 Financial Criteria: Income, Assets & Home Ownership